Speech Therapy Toys for Toddlers

 There’s actually a lot of research that suggests movement promotes language.
 So the toys we’ve included here encourage movement while also promoting joint attention and leaving room for imitation skills.
 (We really love the wobble board because it’s a gateway to pretend play!)

-These are some of our favourite movement toys:
+These are some of our favorite movement toys:

 Learn The Toddler Play & Language Milestones